NativeScript/eslint-plugin/README.md

 npx eslint --ext=ts src/
 ```

 **Notice that you need to provide the path to your source code.
-In the example above, that's `src/`.
-Change it to match your project setup.**
+In the example above, we use `src/`.
+Change that to match your project setup.**

 4. Fix all auto-fixable problems.